JackHanke/JackHanke.github.io/_tabs/research journal.md

 math: true
 ---

-The ML research I have read and want to read.
+A collection of the machine learning research I have read and want to read.
 The resources are organized into categories, and preceded with a check mark (✔️) if I have read them.
 I also add a short blurb about my thoughts on the paper.

 ---